zmitton/eth-proof/BUILDING.md

  - `docker-compose up -f ./docker-compose.build.yml`

 The docker-compose.build.yml file MUST be placed in the project's root directory.
-Any dockerfiles used by the docker-compose may be placed at the discretion of the developer of the jade project.
+Any dockerfiles used by the docker-compose may be placed at the discretion of the developer of the project.

 ## Build Pipeline
 Starting from clean master branch with latest HEAD